About our fire service history collection

 Download our collection catalog file

-Our collection as of June 2017 consists of over 13,000 items that document the history of the American fire service and fire protection disciplines.
-Download the catalog file (ZIP, 4 MB) to search our collection.
+Our collection consists of over 15,000 items that document the history of the American fire service and fire protection disciplines.
+Download the catalog file (ZIP, 3 MB) to search our collection.

 Should you find an item of interest, please contact us to see how we can assist you with your research.